oliver-oloughlin/kvdex/README.md

 #### Schemas

-The zod extension provides schemas for some of the Kv-types, such as KvId, KvValue, KvObject and Kvarray.
+The zod extension provides schemas for some of the Kv-types, such as KvId, KvValue, KvObject and KvArray.
 This makes it easier to properly build your schemas.

 ```ts